peak-team/peak/README.md

 REATTACH_ENABLE=1                 # Whether to allow reattaching after detachment.
 If set to 1 (enabled),
                                   # the monitoring system will attempt to reattach profiling hooks when the overhead
                                   # drops below the target threshold.

+POST_INTERVAL=1                   # Timeout (in seconds) for waiting on the semaphore before posting it.
+                                  # If the semaphore wait exceeds this duration, the semaphore will be posted manually
+                                  # to prevent indefinite blocking and allow the execution to proceed.

 ```